PlaidCloud/docs/docs/source/plaidcloud/workflows/index.rst

 For small changes:

+1) Select Analyze
+2) Double click on the project you want
+3) Select the **workflows** tab from the top
+4) Double click on the workflow you want
-1) Use the up and down arrows next to each step
+5) Use the up and down arrows next to each step

 For larger changes:

-1) Select the step you want to move
+5) Select the step you want to move
-2) Either right click on the step and select the **move this step** option or click the step placement icon
+6) Either right click on the step and select the **move this step** option or click the step placement icon
-3) Edit the position
+7) Edit the position
-4) Click "update position"
+8) Click "update position"

 Setting Steps to Continue on Error
 ----------------------------------